YiweiHou/MRA-SecMRA-deconvolution/README.md

 # MRA-DeepMRA-deconvolution
-Supplementary software for the manuscript "Noise-robust, physical genuine deconvolution algorithm for fluorescence microscopy enabled by multi-resolution analysis regularization".
+Supplementary software for the manuscript "Noise-robust, physical genuine deconvolution algorithm for fluorescence microscopy enabled by multi-resolution analysis".

 Currently, the package contains the .exe files of the algorithms with one test dataset.
 # System requirements